hamsternipples/nosedocs/noseblog.md

 anyway, earlier this morning for some reason I was thinking about growing mushrooms in jello with an added substrate such as rice or coffee. the reason for the jello is  so that the mushrooms can have water to consume, and they could survive transportation and have an easier time growing (cause they wouldn't need to be watered)

-so then jaron is telling me about the zach thing and I was sharing the idea that I think if weed can be made into a drink, it would be a whole lot more consumable in public, because drinks are tme ideal form of drug delivery, because they don't come up as fast as smoke, but is still within the 10-15 minute mark to begin feeling the effects.
+so then jaron is telling me about the zach thing and I was sharing the idea that I think if weed can be made into a drink, it would be a whole lot more consumable in public, because drinks are the ideal form of drug delivery, because they don't come up as fast as smoke, but is still within the 10-15 minute mark to begin feeling the effects.

 I keep feeling like I really want to go outside, and I look and noticed some dirt in a different place.
 I really want to go to look at the dirt.
 I get out there and I was quite surprised to find that mushrooms had pushed the dirt up and grown.
 I picked one and went back inside.
-I first noticed a familiar shape and smell to them. the shape looked like one of the "McKennai" ones that I had consumed when I was in spain.
+I first noticed a familiar shape and smell to them. the shape looked like one of the "McKennai"[^3] ones that I had consumed when I was in spain.

 I decided to eat it to try it out and now 1.5 hrs later I seemed to have experienced a very very light trip.
 I noticed my vision improved slightly, and general feelings of euphoria mixed with random dissonant thoughts (typical mushroom style)[^1].